Brownsboro in Madison County, Alabama — The American South (East South Central)

 Marker series.
 This marker is included in the Trail of Tears marker series.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Flint River Primitive Baptist Church (approx. 2˝ miles away); Central High School/Central Junior High School (approx. 2˝ miles away); a different marker also named Flint River Primitive Baptist Church (approx. 2˝ miles away); Shiloh United Methodist Church (approx. 3˝ miles away); Town of Gurley (approx. Spring Migration (approx. 4.6 miles away); Monte Sano Railway (approx. 5 miles away); "Wildwood" (was approx. 5 miles away but has been reported missing. ).
+Flint River Primitive Baptist Church (approx. 2½ miles away); Central High School/Central Junior High School (approx. 2½ miles away); a different marker also named Flint River Primitive Baptist Church (approx. 2½ miles away); Shiloh United Methodist Church Town of Gurley (approx. 4 miles away); Spring Migration (approx. 4.6 miles away); "Wildwood" (approx. 4.9 miles away); Monte Sano Railway (approx. 5 miles away).

 Categories. • Government • Military • Native Americans • Notable Events •